 Sensory Winter Activities

-Sensory squish bags are a hit for kiddos who love squishy things.
-On the plus side, they’re super easy and cheap to make—a perfect winter activity idea for kids with autism.
+Sensory squish bags are a hit for children who love squishy things.
+And fortunately, they’re super easy and cheap to make—a perfect winter activity idea for kids with autism.
 Fill a sealable plastic bag with hair gel and add snowflake glitter, beads, confetti, water beads, buttons, beans, or anything else that would entertain your child.
 You can also seal the edges of the bag with patterned packing tape to ensure the bag won’t open.
 Check out this snowman sensory bag to stick with the winter theme.

 - Sealable plastic bag, any size desired